heretounderstand/opal_gdsc/README.md

 - - targets: the address of the link with the text "Why it matters" (string)
 - - targets: the address of the link with the text "The United Nations targets for this goal" (string)
 - - projects: the id of each istance in the collection unProjects listed below "EXAMPLE PROJECTS:" (array)

+- Create Android & iOS Apps
+- Use FlutterFire CLI to add the Firebase Project to this app.

+## Tech Used
+**Server**: Firebase Auth, Firebase Storage, Firebase Firestore

+**Client**: Flutter, Google Maps

+## Feedback

+If you have any feedback, please reach out to me at kadrilud@gmail.com